adamwong246/Burger_Lord/src/components/small/README.md

-"small" components are widget components with very little state
+"small" components are widget components with very little state and which are likely to be re-used.